Javi Lara: Club career

-Lara moved abroad at the age of nearly 30, joining ATK in the Indian Super League on 17 July 2015.
+Lara moved abroad at the age of 29, joining ATK in the Indian Super League on 17 July 2015.
 He scored his first goal for the team on 13 October in their first home game of the season, a 2–1 victory over Kerala Blasters FC with Pelé in attendance at the Salt Lake Stadium.

-In November 2015, after being ruled out of the season due to an injury, Lara was consequently released and replaced by his compatriot Jorge Alonso.
-On 2 February of the following year, he returned to his home country after agreeing to a short-term deal at CD Tenerife.
+In November 2015, after being ruled out due to injury, Lara was consequently released and replaced by his compatriot Jorge Alonso.
+On 2 February 2016, he returned to his home country by agreeing to a short-term deal at CD Tenerife.

-On 12 August 2016, Lara returned to India and Atlético Kolkata.
+On 12 August 2016, Lara returned to India and Atlético Kolkata, winning the championship after defeating Kerala Blasters in a penalty shoot-out.
 On 10 January 2017, he signed for Córdoba until 30 June.

 Lara returned to Spain in August 2019, with the 33-year-old joining UD Ibiza for two seasons as a free agent.
 He was a regular starter in the side's first-ever promotion to the second division in 2021, before leaving on 18 May 2022.

-On 4 July 2022, Lara signed for AD Alcorcón of the Primera Federación.
+On 4 July 2022, Lara signed for AD Alcorcón of Primera Federación.
+He contributed 41 matches and six assists in all competitions in his debut campaign, winning promotion to the second tier and subsequently renewing his contract; he scored twice from 34 appearances in 2023–24, as they went down immediately.

+Lara remained in the lower leagues subsequently, his last club being Linares Deportivo in the Segunda Federación.
+On 21 January 2025, the 39-year-old was appointed sporting director of his former employers Ibiza.